Ever notice how people respond to challenges in two completely different ways?

 Stay Humble, Stay Ethical

-The best leaders uplift others through their agency, not just themselves.
-This isn't just ethical—it's practical.
-Trust is the ultimate compounding asset.
+The best leaders lift others up through their actions, not just themselves.
+This ethical and practical approach builds trust, which is the most valuable asset.

 Let's examine some laser-focused case studies of high agency in action.
 The arenas differ, but the mindset remains constant: